mjfrigaard/katacoda-scenarios/format-shape-data/step11.md

              left hand side condition 2 ~ right hand side result 2))
 ```

-We can learn more about how `dplyr::case_when` works by accessing the R help files (`?dplyr::case_when`).
+We can learn more about how `dplyr::case_when` works by accessing the R help files (`?dplyr::case_when`):

-> *The left-hand side determines which values match this case.
+> "The left-hand side determines which values match this case.
 The right-hand side provides the replacement value.
 The left-hand side must evaluate to a logical vector.
-The right-hand side does not need to be logical, but all right-hand sides must evaluate to the same type of vector.*
+The right-hand side does not need to be logical, but all right-hand sides must evaluate to the same type of vector."

-#### Creating categorical variables
+## Creating Categorical Variables

 We will load a small example of `BobRoss` to experiment with [`dplyr::case_when()`](https://dplyr.tidyverse.org/reference/case_when.html).
-This dataset only has the first three episodes of season 1.
+This dataset only has the first three episodes of season 1:

 ```
 # click to execute code